FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/_index.md

 ## Tasks in this workshop

 In this workshop, we will explore AWS common networking architectures and FortiGate Deployments to secure traffic flows in them.
-These architectures will be used to demonstrate how to secure traffic flows for the following scenarios:
+These architectures will be used to demonstrate how to secure traffic flows for the following services and network scenarios:
   1. [**VPC Peering**](3_modulethree/3_1_1_task.html)
   2. [**Transit Gateway with VPC attachments**](3_modulethree/3_1_2_task.html)
   3. [**Transit Gateway with Connect and VPN attachmentss**](3_modulethree/3_2_1_task.html)